CoDS-GCS/kglids/gnn_applications/README.md

+# Graph Neural Network (GNN) Applications
+This directory contains the GNN-based applications of KGLiDS, including Data Cleaning, Data Transformation, and AutoML.

-# GNN Benchmark Datasets
+# Benchmark Datasets
-The following table contains the names and details of benchmark datasets used to evaluate the different Graph Neural Network (GNN) applications of KGLiDS:
+The following table contains the names and details of benchmark datasets used to evaluate the different GNN applications of KGLiDS:

 |Num|Dataset                               |Size (MB)|#Rows  |#Columns|#Categorical|#Numerical|%MV     |ML Task        |
 |---|--------------------------------------|---------|-------|--------|------------|----------|--------|---------------|